The Metropolitan Museum of Art

 Researchers from Stanford University and the University of Washington are attempting to advance the technology of 3D scanning and place this technology in the service of the humanities by creating a long-term digital archive of some important cultural artifacts.
 The project focuses on some of Michelangelo’s sculptures, including the famous David statue.
 Check out two photographic essays about a physical replica of the David and download ScanView, a program that lets you “fly around” models of Michelangelo’s statues.

-The Museum of Antiquities is the joint museum of the Society of Antiquaries of Newcastle upon Tyne and the University of Newcastle upon Tyne.
+The Great North Museum is a museum in Newcastle-upon-Tyne with a focus on natural history and ancient civilizations.
+At was formed in 2009 from the merger of the Hancock Museum and the Museum of Antiquities.
 It is the principal museum of archaeology in north east England and teaches about the history of the region, especially Hadrian’s Wall and the Roman frontier.
 It has a renowned collection of artifacts, models, and archives relating to the Wall, and a full-scale reconstruction of the Temple to Mithras at Carrawburgh.
 Other displays illustrate the variety of life in the region from early prehistory to the 17th century.
 There is a virtual gallery of special exhibits, including Hadrian’s Wall and Flints and Stones, with nice images and explanatory text.
 Also offers an Object of the Month.

 The Biography Channel

 Biographies of Impressionist artists such as Degas, Monet, Morisot, Pisarro, and Renoir are found here.